Providers Professional Learning

 • Reset a forgotten password

-• If you forget your username, it's most likely the user's first initial and last name (i.e. John Doe would be JDoe).
+• If you forget your username, it is most likely the user’s first initial and last name (for example, John Doe would be JDoe).

-• If your email address has changed, please email us at OPIPDUPS@mt.gov so we can update it properly.
+• If your email address has changed, email OPIPDUPS@mt.gov so it can be updated.

-Is your organization already a registered provider, but you need to change the name of your provider account manager?
-Request access to an existing professional development unit provider account by emailing OPIPDUPS@mt.gov with the following information - name of organization, your full name, phone number and email.
+If your organization is already a registered provider but you need to change the name of your provider account manager, request access to an existing professional development unit provider account by emailing OPIPDUPS@mt.gov with the following information: name of organization, your full name, phone number, and email.

 Planning Professional Learning Opportunities

-There are many considerations to be made when planning professional learning opportunities for educators.
-Professional learning providers external to K-12 schools (e.g., governmental agencies, accredited colleges and universities, and approved educational organizations) may be unaware of how K-12 education-related personnel choose appropriate professional learning opportunities.
+There are many considerations when planning professional learning opportunities for educators.
+Professional learning providers external to K–12 schools (for example, governmental agencies, accredited colleges and universities, and approved educational organizations) may be unaware of how K–12 education-related personnel choose appropriate professional learning opportunities.

 Specific guidelines and statutes require schools to develop yearly professional development plans and continuous school improvement plans.
 These plans consider a variety of needs and priorities.
-Schools are required to provide a minimum of three days for instructional/professional/in-service development/training, pursuant to ARM 10.65.101.
+Schools are required to provide a minimum of three days for instructional, professional, in-service development, or training, pursuant to ARM 10.65.101.
 The majority of educators are required to complete 60 Renewal Unit hours of professional learning every five years to maintain licensure requirements.
 Therefore, most educators receive the appropriate number of Renewal Unit hours for licensure through the required three days of training provided by schools each year.
 These are important considerations to keep in mind when planning a professional learning opportunity.

 Share Your Event